Rajesh143275/Rajesh143275/README.md

-Q1)Write a program to create a clss and implement default,overloaded,copy constuctor A)
+Q1)Write a program to create a class and implement default,overloaded,copy constuctor A)
 #DEFAULT
 public class Bike {